chaconcarlos/programming-exercises/cpp/study-guide.md

 * Usually this pattern gives you a **O(n) time complexity** (for the pattern, the constraint validation could multiply that).

+### Modified Binary Search Pattern

+Whenever we are given a sorted Array or LinkedList or Matrix, and we are asked to find a certain element, the best algorithm we can use is the Binary Search.

 ### In-place Reversal of a Linked List Pattern

 In a lot of problems, we are asked to reverse the links between a set of nodes of a LinkedList.
 Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.

+### Hashing

+Usually used in combination with other techniques, to count ocurrences, maximums, etc. or when quick retrieval of a value is needed (for example, as part of the structure of a trie).

+### Sets

+Usually used to check for duplicates, or visited nodes.

 ### Stacks

+Usually for balance pairing / checking (for example, **balanced parentheses problem.** ).
+Also, for dynamic programming and check / save visited nodes (DFS, BFS).

 ### Tries